 Arabic invasions of the Caucasus followed in the seventh and eighth centuries.
 Revolts by Armenian princes against the Arabs in the early ninth century led to the establishment of the Principality of Khachen on the territory of the former province of Artsakh.
 As an Armenian polity, The Khachen Principality survived later pressure from the Byzantine Empire to the west and a series of invasions by nomadic tribes from the east: the Seljuks in the 11th and 12th centuries, the Mongols and Timurids in the 13th, and the Turkic federations of Kara Koyunlu and Aq Qoyunlu in the 14th and the beginning of the 16th centuries.
 This largely ended in the mid-16th century, when the Turkic Persians conquered and placed the entire region under the control of another Turkic tribe, the Qajars.
 However, Armenian political and cultural life endured within five semi-independent principalities called melikdoms that formed in the highlands of Nagorno-Karabakh, where Armenian settlements had been strongest.

 The modern Azerbaijani people now speak a Western Turkic language, likely in part due to the gradual Turkification of the native Caucasian and Iranian populations during the Middle Ages under Turkish influence.
-This was another major shift that would separate the modern Azerbaijani and Armenian peoples.
+The Azerbaijani people also converted fully to Islam while the Armenians effectively resisted it and stayed Christians.
+These were major shifts that would separate the modern Azerbaijani and Armenian peoples.

-In 1724, Persia was partitioned between Russia and the Ottoman Empire, with Nagorno-Karabakh becoming part of the easternmost province belonging to the latter.
+In 1724, Persia was partitioned between Russia and the Ottoman Empire, with Nagorno-Karabakh awarded to Russia.
 Twelve years later, the region was retaken by the Persian general Nader Shah with the help of the Armenian melikdoms.
-As a reward, the Armenian principalities were granted much greater independence from the Qajars.
+As a reward, the Armenian principalities were granted much greater independence.
 A power struggle, however, ensued between the melikdoms with the Varanda Melikdom allying with the Turkic leader Panah-Ali Khan of the Karabakh Khanate.
 In the end, all five melikdoms were absorbed into the Turkic Karabakh Khanate, after which many Armenians emigrated out and Turkic peoples immigrated in, especially to the Karabakh lowlands.

 Nagorno-Karabakh Under Russian and Soviet Rule

 In 1805, the Khanate became a vassal state to the Russian Empire.
-In 1813 it was absorbed into Russia and in 1823 it was liquidated into the larger Russian Karabakh Province.
-Tax surveys performed by the Russians revealed that while Azerbaijanis were a majority in Karabakh—almost two-thirds in 1845—the mountainous districts were populated almost exclusively by Armenian villages.
-However, they did not recognize that the majority of Karabakh’s Azerbaijanis lived a nomadic lifestyle and spent their summers in the highlands of Nagorno-Karabakh.
-The Azerbaijani herdsmen’s claim to the lands of Nagorno-Karabakh is thus not reflected in these surveys, which were typically conducted during winter.
+By 1823, it was liquidated into the larger Russian Karabakh Province.
+Russian tax surveys revealed that while Azerbaijanis were a majority in Karabakh—almost two-thirds in 1845—the mountainous districts were populated almost exclusively by Armenian villages.
+However, the survey was conducted in winter and did not reflect the fact that the majority of Karabakh’s Azerbaijanis lived a nomadic lifestyle and spent their summers in the highlands of Nagorno-Karabakh, forming the Azerbaijani herdsmen’s claim to the lands there.

-The Russian authorities favored the Christian Armenians over the Azerbaijanis, who shared religious and linguistic ties with the Ottomans.
+The Russian authorities favored the Christian Armenians over the Muslim Azerbaijanis.
 Throughout the 19th century, the Armenian population of the Karabakh lowlands grew steadily, encouraged by Russian policy, while increasing numbers of Muslims left for Iran and Turkey, reversing the demographic processes that had occurred under the Turkic Karabakh Khanate.
-By 1897, Karabakh was 43% Armenian and 55% Azerbaijani.
+The 1897 Russian census revealed that Karabakh was 43% Armenian and 55% Azerbaijani.

-Tension between the two populations grew under Russian rule as increasing numbers of Armenians migrated to urban areas in the lowlands.
-This tension erupted into open ethnic conflict in the chaos of the 1905 Russian Revolution, as thousands of Azerbaijanis and Armenians were killed in pogroms held against each other in the region’s major cities.
-The violence was renewed on a much larger scale following the collapse of the Russian Empire in 1917.
+Tension between the two populations grew under Russian rule, erupting into pogroms that killed thousands on both sides in the chaos of the 1905 Russian Revolution.
+This was repeated on a much larger scale following the collapse of the Russian Empire in 1917.
 When a newly independent Azerbaijan laid claim to Karabakh in 1918, the Armenian-dominated provinces of Nagorno-Karabakh resisted, forming the Armenian National Council of Karabakh.
 The British forces stationed in the region lent their support to Azerbaijan, hoping to wrest the country away from Soviet influence and gain access to Baku’s significant oil reserves.
 Fearing encirclement by the enemy, Karabakh Armenians attacked Azerbaijani garrisons in 1920.
 In response, the Armenian quarters of Shusha, Nagorno-Karabakh’s largest town, were completely razed, and thousands of Armenian civilians were slaughtered by the retaliating Azerbaijanis.